The Jenyns Corset

 Your site has brought back many memories from during and after the war years in England.
 Sad to say, but in Australia where I now live, those days are long gone, although I do know a couple of women who still wear Jenyns surgical corsets.
 They wouldn't do without them, but on days like today when it is so hot (38 oC Dec 2005) they do suffer.
 Jenyns have now gone out of business, and at the end were basically surgical suppliers.

 One of the ladies is a Miss H., who is 83 years old.
 We had quite a chat recently and she invited me to visit her, as she had some Jenyns catalogues to pass on.
 I met up with Miss H. yesterday at her home.
 She is a very pleasant lady and made me most welcome.
 When I arrived the front door was open, I rang the bell and she called me in.
 She was sitting at a large table in the lounge which had on it five or six old Jenyns corsets and she was re-lacing one of them in the hope that she would have at least one that she could use.
 She had been working for hours on 'the darn thing’ as she put it.
-She had started wearing corsets just before the war after a riding accident and had worn then ever since.
+She had started wearing corsets just before the war after a riding accident and had worn them ever since.

 For such a lady, who has worn corsets for over 65 years, it will be impossible to do without.
 Sadly, the manufacture of corsets is dying out as the profit margins have long gone.
 Maybe with a burgeoning older class of 'baby boomers' this loss of knowledge may yet turn out to haunt us. - Ivy.